Verse-by-Verse Study

 A View on How to Grow a Model Church

 How to set the stage for public teaching of the gospels.
-What element should we have in the forefront of every public worship service?
+What elements should we have in the forefront of every public worship service?

 Walk in Him

 What does this mean?
 It means as you walk around in home and office, you are not alone.
 You are aware of His presence.
-Immediately you talk to the Lord about this, confessing any sin from your conscience, as you go forward by faith alone.
-For faith will never leave you alone.
+You talk to the Lord about anything, even small things.
+You confess any sin from your conscience and Scriptures that reveal God’s will.
+Daily you go forward by faith alone.
+But faith will never leave you alone.

 God is so far ahead of us in his planning and care, the time and distance is unimaginable.
 Paul declares, “For he chose us in him before the creation of the world” (Eph 1:4).
 God’s planning on our behalf goes back to a time before there was time.
 God is always in advance of us and has given us the “hope of eternal life, which God, who does not lie, promised before the beginning of time” (Titus 1:2).